09.16.2021

-The exact rates for these royalties are set by the individual DSPs.
-For instance, Spotify gives its artists a share of a region’s total streaming revenue that’s calculated based on the percentage of the region’s total streams for which the artist is responsible, while Apple Music simply pays a flat $0.01 per-stream rate.
+The rates for royalties at Deezer, Spotify and other DSPs are set by each platform.
+For instance, Spotify gives its artists a share of a region’s total streaming revenue that’s based on the percentage of the region’s total streams for which the artist is responsible, while Apple Music simply pays a flat $0.01 per-stream rate.
 DSPs send these royalties to Collective Management Organizations (CMOs), who then pay out the artists whom they represent.

 Because of this, it's important for any artist receiving streams in Mexico to have a basic understanding of the pay sources operating in the region.
 Here’s a brief look at them: